Dr. Charles H. Blake

-Charles H. Blake has been teaching at James Madison University since 1992.
-He received the A.B. magna cum laude from Davidson College and the Ph.D. in political science from Duke University.
-He serves as the Faculty Ombudsperson at JMU.
+Charles H. Blake received the A.B. from Davidson College & a Ph.D. from Duke University.
+He serves as JMU's Faculty Ombudsperson.
 With Kristen McCleary he co-directs a 9-credit summer study-abroad program in Argentina.
-His teaching interests include comparative politics (especially in Latin America & Europe), policy analysis, and research methods.
+His teaching interests include comparative politics (especially in Latin America & Europe), policy analysis, & research methods.
 He serves on the MPA Committee and also teaches in the European Union Policy Studies graduate program.
-He is a member of JMU's Latin American & Caribbean Studies Committee and of the faculty team supporting JMU's graduate certificate program in the management of international NGOs.
-He is a past president of the Xi of Virginia chapter of Phi Beta Kappa housed at JMU.
-He served as chair of the Department of Political Science from 2009 through 2016.
+He is a member of JMU's Latin American & Caribbean Studies Committee.
+He is a past president of the Xi of Virginia chapter of Phi Beta Kappa housed here at JMU.
+He served as the chair of the Department of Political Science from 2009 through 2016.

-Charles Blake is a Senior Research Fellow at the Council on Hemispheric Affairs in Washington, DC.
-His research explores the dynamics of socioeconomic policies in Latin America and Europe and the pursuit of greater governing transparency and accountability in public administration.
-He has field experience at research institutes and universities in Argentina, Italy, Mexico, Spain, and Uruguay.
+Charles Blake is a Senior Research Fellow at the Council on Hemispheric Affairs.
+His research examines socioeconomic policies in Latin America and Europe and the pursuit of greater transparency and accountability in public administration.
+He has field experience at institutions in Argentina, Italy, Mexico, Spain, and Uruguay.
 His research has been supported by the Fulbright program, the Organization of American States, and the Tinker Foundation.
-With JMU colleague Jessica Adolino, he has co-authored a textbook on comparative public policy, Comparing Public Policies: Issues and Choices in Industrialized Countries, for Congressional Quarterly Press.
-He has written a textbook on Latin American politics, Politics in Latin America, for Cengage.
-With Stephen Morris, Dr. Blake has co-edited two volumes on corruption dynamics — Corruption and Democracy in Latin America (University of Pittsburgh Press, 2009) and Corruption and Politics in Latin America: Regional and National Dynamics (Lynne Rienner Publishers, 2010).
-His research has also been published in various academic journals, including Comparative Political Studies; Democratization; Journal of Health Policy, Politics, & Law; Journal of Inter-American Studies & World Affairs; The Review of International Political Economy; and Studies in Comparative International Development.
-His work in progress examines the relationship between federalism and mechanisms of horizontal, societal, and vertical accountability.
+With JMU colleague Jessica Adolino, he has co-authored Comparing Public Policies: Issues and Choices in Industrialized Countries for CQ Press.
+He has written the textbook Politics in Latin America for Cengage.
+With Stephen Morris, Dr. Blake has co-edited Corruption and Democracy in Latin America (University of Pittsburgh Press, 2009) and Corruption and Politics in Latin America: Regional and National Dynamics (Lynne Rienner Publishers, 2010).
+His research has appeared in various journals, including Comparative Political Studies; Democratization; Journal of Health Policy, Politics, & Law; Journal of Inter-American Studies & World Affairs; The Review of International Political Economy; and Studies in Comparative International Development.
+He is currently studying the relationship between federalism and mechanisms of horizontal, societal, and vertical accountability.